-For as great as the Nintendo Entertainment System was for many of us 80's children, the Super Nintendo Entertainment System (SNES) video game console is where things really took off.
-By today's standards, a 16-bit system is laughable, but it blew our minds when it came to America in 1991.
-3D games, stunning (for the time) backgrounds, and six buttons to allow for countless combinations of new moves for us to try.
+Though the Nintendo Entertainment System introduced 80's children to gaming, the release of the Super Nintendo Entertainment System (SNES) video game console marks where things really took off.
+By today's standards, a 16-bit system feels draconian, but it blew minds when it came to America in 1991: 3D games, stunning (for the time) backgrounds, and six buttons that allowed for countless combinations of new moves for us to try.
 Super Nintendo games led gamers to a whole new level and hours upon hours of gameplay.
-In no particular order, here are the games I remember playing the most during this exciting time in video game history.
+In no particular order, find here the best SNES games.

-First on the list is one of the first games available for the SNES.
-Pilotwiing was our first glimpse into what was to become the world of 3D gaming.
-Nothing beats your first time, right?
-Overall it was a fun game with different objectives needing to be completed within a time frame.
-Nothing earth-shattering as far as gameplay goes, but seeing that it ushered in a new world of gaming to us, it deserves a spot on the list.
+Pilotwings offered a first glimpse into what was to become the world of 3D gaming.
+Overall, it was a fun game with different objectives that needed to be completed within a time frame.
+Seeing that it ushered in a new world of gaming, it deserves a spot on the list.

-For some reason, RPGs and the SNES just clicked.
-Maybe it was the graphics drawing you more into the game, perhaps it was the soundtracks, whatever it was, it was fun.
-Both of these games were your typical JRPG type turn-based game, but they were both a ton of fun.
+For some reason, RPGs and the SNES just clicked, maybe because of the enhanced graphics, maybe because of the soundtracks.
+Both of these games were typical JRPG-type turn-based games, but they were both a ton of fun.

 Again, RPGs and SNES just clicked.
 Star Ocean had a different feel to it with graphics similar to a few other games later on this list.
 This RPG had a sci-fi storyline any kid would love, plus lots of fun characters, weapons, and other features of all the great SNES RPGs.

-Another genre that really came into its own on the SNES was the fighting-style games.
-There are a few variations of Street Fighter II, but this one was the best for me.
-The game speed was amped up a bit, making the action a lot more fun.
-Fantastic characters with tons of different cool moves to try; it was fun to try and master each one.
-Plus, you got to see a different ending when defeating the ultimate bad guy in M. Bison, depending on your character.
-Oh yeah, and playing two-player mode to beat up your friends was pretty great too.
+Another genre that came into its own on the SNES: fighting-style games.
+Street Fighter II introduced fantastic characters with tons of different cool moves to try.
+Plus, players got to see a different ending when defeating the ultimate bad guy in M. Bison.
+Oh yeah, and playing two-player mode to beat up friends was pretty great too.

-These games might as well have been called “Super Rad Racer” as they had the same fundamental way of playing.
-Top Gear one was the logical step up from NES racing games simply by using the same basic game with better graphics.
+Nintendo might have called these games “Super Rad Racer” as they had the same fundamental way of playing.
+Top Gear was the logical step up from NES racing games simply by using the same basic game with better graphics.
 Top Gear 2 kicked it into high gear, though, giving players the ability to upgrade their racers and other gameplay features.

-When you think of racing games, unicycles don't usually come to mind, but this was an awesome game.
-Racing through just absolutely ridiculous levels, this game seemed to happen at Mach speed after a while.
-Making the game even better was using all the major air you were catching off huge ramps to do countless flips and spins, further boosting your speed.
-The game was challenging enough where you'd really have to land your tricks perfectly and have a stage memorized, but definitely beatable, and the gameplay is incredibly unique.
+Unicycles don't usually come to mind while thinking of racing games, but this was an awesome game.
+Racing through absolutely ridiculous levels, this game seemed to unfold at Mach speed, doing countless flips and spins, further boosting speed.
+The game was challenging enough that you'd really have to land your tricks perfectly and have a stage memorized, but definitely beatable, and the gameplay is incredibly unique.

-Final Fight was one of the first “brawling” type games on the SNES.
-Taking what made the Double Dragon games popular on the NES, Final Fight brought brawling to the SNES with just a good old fashion beat 'em up type style that was always fun.
+Final Fight arrived as one of the first “brawling” type games on the SNES.
+Taking what made the Double Dragon games popular on the NES, Final Fight brought brawling to the SNES with just a good old-fashioned beat 'em up type style.

-Speaking of Double Dragon, you can't leave the original brawling duo of the list here.
-As with most SNES additions to a series.
-This game basically took what worked on the NES and made it better with the graphics and a few minor tweaks with the additional buttons adding more to the gameplay.
+Speaking of Double Dragon, we can't leave the original brawling duo off the list here.
+As with most SNES additions to a series, this game took what worked on the NES and made it better with the graphics and a few minor tweaks.
 As with any other brawling type game, it was super fun to go around beating up bad guys with familiar characters with a couple of new moves.

-It's no coincidence that all three of the Star Wars games were totally awesome to play.
-Take an incredibly popular movie, add shiny new graphics, and you've got yourself a hit.
-Being able to relive the movies anytime via the SNES quickly made these great games.
-Add on doing crazy Jedi flips with a lightsaber, traveling to different planets, racing on vehicles, and taking down Darth Vader, and it's even more fun.
-Each of these games let you play as several other characters adding another dimension to them each time you played.
+Take an incredibly popular movie, add shiny new graphics, and you've got yourself a hit game.
+Reliving the movies anytime via the SNES quickly made these great games.
+Add on doing crazy Jedi flips with a lightsaber, traveling to different planets, racing on vehicles, and dueling Darth Vader for even more fun.
+Each of these games lets gamersplay as several other characters, adding another dimension to them.

 It's always fun to pretend to be a superhero, and The Death and Return of Superman brought another superhero to the SNES.
 The gameplay was of the brawling type, but it's that much more fun when you are playing as Superman with his superpowers.
 On top of that, because the game follows the comic book storyline pretty closely, you eventually get to place as The Cyborg, The Eradicator, Superboy, and Steel.